nicohery/traefik-docker-local/README.md

 ====================
 ## Setting up a docker local development using `<whatever>.docker` as local domain without configuring host file

-This repository gives basic source code for setting up a local development environment using Docker, Traefik, Dnsmasq, and various Content Management Systems (CMS).
+This repository gives basic source code for setting up a local development environment using Docker, Traefik, Dnsmasq, and various Content Management Systems (CMS) such as PrestaShop, Kirby, and WordPress.

 ## Prerequisites